-ACE-2494, our newest product candidate within our neuromuscular therapeutic program, is designed to have a systemic effect on muscle mass and strength for diseases that cause muscle weakness throughout the body.
-ACE-2494 utilizes the “Myostatin +” approach to inhibit multiple negative regulators of muscle growth.
+ACE-2494, our newest product candidate within our neuromuscular therapeutic program, is intended to have a systemic effect on muscle mass and strength for diseases that cause muscle weakness throughout the body.
+ACE-2494 utilizes the “Myostatin +” approach believed to inhibit multiple negative regulators of muscle growth.

-We recently initiated a Phase 1 trial with ACE-2494 in healthy volunteers which was supported by strong preclinical data that demonstrated systemic increases in skeletal muscle mass and strength.
-The randomized, double-blind, placebo-controlled, dose-ranging trial will enroll three single- and three multiple-ascending dose cohorts to evaluate safety, tolerability and pharmacodynamics.
-We expect to enroll a total of 60 healthy volunteers for this trial and anticipate reporting Phase 1 results during the first half of 2019.
+We have an ongoing Phase 1 trial with ACE-2494 in healthy volunteers which was supported by strong preclinical data that demonstrated systemic increases in skeletal muscle mass and strength.
+The randomized, double-blind, placebo-controlled, dose-ranging trial will enroll multiple single-ascending dose cohorts to evaluate safety, tolerability and pharmacodynamics.
+We expect to enroll up to 48 healthy volunteers for this Phase 1 trial and anticipate reporting preliminary results during the first half of 2019.

 Possible Planned Neuromuscular Indications